aniketsinha06/aniketsinha06/README.md

 #### 📫 Visit my Portfolio <a href =  "https://aniketsinha06.github.io/">here</a>
 #### 💬 Connect me on <a href =  "https://www.linkedin.com/in/aniket-sinha">LinkedIn</a>
 #### 🔭 I’m currently working to implement new modules in my project - <a href =  "https://aniketsinha06.github.io/voice_assistant.html">Virtual Voice Assistant</a>
-#### 🌱 I’m working on a Data Science/Analyst project - "Coronavirus Outbreak Prediction Using Machine Learning and AI in python"
+#### 🌱 I’m working on a Data Science/Analyst - Univerity of Illinois at Chicago
 #### ⚡ Working as an AI Engineer intern with Looper Room to develop an AI Chatbot helper on Microsoft Azure Mobile Application, Web Bot, React Native, Android Emulator and Juji Platform.

 <!--